There are five basic steps to start guiding.

 calibration on the current side of the pier, a process that will

 typically take only a couple of minutes.
 Or, you

-the pull-down menu item under 'Tools/Modify Calibration' to "flip calibration data" and
+the pull-down menu item under 'Tools/Modify Calibration' to "Flip Calibration Now" and

 then resume guiding immediately.
 Note: 'flip calibration data' will have no effect if PHD2 is using an ASCOM or 'aux-mount' connection.